Key takeaways

 Map moisture and set drying goals

-Take initial moisture readings, set equipment, and document every affected area for claim support.
+Take initial moisture readings across all affected materials.
+Set drying equipment, establish target moisture levels, and document every affected area with photos for claim support.

 24-48 hours

-Materials should be moving toward dry standard quickly.
-Delays here are where many avoidable mold projects begin.
+Materials should be actively moving toward dry standard.
+Daily moisture logs should show measurable progress.
+Delays during this window are where many avoidable mold projects begin.

 | Document type | Why it matters | What to ask for |